Improving a State-of-the-Art Heuristic for the Minimum Latency Problem with Data Mining: Abstract

 \section{Abstract}

 Recently, hybrid metaheuristics have become a trend in operations research.
 A successful example combines the Greedy Randomized Adaptive Search Procedures (GRASP) and data mining techniques, where frequent patterns found in high-quality solutions can lead to an efficient exploration of the search space, along with a significant reduction of computational time.
-In this work, a GRASP-based state-of-the-art heuristic for the Minimum Latency Problem (MLP) is improved by means of data mining techniques for two MLP variants.
-Computational experiments showed that the approaches with data mining were able to match or improve the solution quality for a large number of instances, together with a substantial reduction of running time.
-In addition, 88 new cost values of solutions are introduced into the literature.
-To support our results, tests of statistical significance, impact of using mined patterns, equal time comparisons and time-to-target plots are provided.
+In this paper, a GRASP-based state-of-the-art heuristic for the Minimum Latency Problem is improved by means of data mining techniques.
+Computational experiments showed that the hybrid heuristic with data mining was able to match or improve the solution quality for a large number of instances, together with a substantial reduction of running time.
+Besides, 32 new best known solutions are introduced to the literature.
+To support our results, statistical significance tests, analyses over the impact of mined patterns, comparisons based on running time as stopping criterion, and time-to-target plots are provided.

-{ \bf{Keywords}}: Minimum Latency Problem, Hybrid Metaheuristics, GRASP, Data Mining
+\textbf{Keywords:} Minimum Latency Problem, Hybrid Metaheuristics, GRASP, Data Mining